AFTERCARE SUGGESTIONS FOR YOUR TATTOO

 - Apply a thin layer of Aquaphor ointment after drying off the tattoo.
 Do this twice per day for the first 3 days.

 - This is the only time you will use the ointment.

-- For the next couple of days your tattoo will become dry and flaky or maybe scab.
+- After a few days your tattoo will become dry and flaky or maybe scab.
 Use one of the recommended lotions whenever the tattoo feels dry or tight.
 Start doing this the 3rd day.
 Rub the lotion so it absorbs into your skin.
 If you cake it on, your skin can’t breathe.